casdoor/casdoor-website/docs/organization/customize-theme.md

 In Casdoor, the scope of theme includes global, organization, and application.

-- global: This is the default theme of Casdoor and is applied to any organization that chooses to follow the global theme.
-It can only be modified in code.
+1. Global scope: this is the default theme of Casdoor and is applied to any organization that chooses to follow the global theme.
+It can only be modified in Casdoor source code, there is no way to modify it in web UI.

-- organization: Customize theme for the organization in organization edit page, the home page after login to that organization and  the applications that follow the organization theme take effect.
+2. Organization scope: the theme for an organization can be customized in the organization edit page.
+The theme takes effect in all the Casdoor after-login pages for the users in the organization and the entry pages (signup, signin, forget password, etc.) of the applications that follow the organization theme.

-- application: Customize theme for an application, the login page and sign up page for that application take effect.
+3. Application scope: the theme for an application can be customized in the application edit page.
+The theme takes effect in the the entry pages (signup, signin, forget password, etc.) of the application.

 ##  Customize organization theme